fosslight/fosslight-guide-en/tutorial/2_self_check.md

 3. Check the created Self-Check.
     ![new](images/2_self_new_list.png)

-## 2. Write OSS list
+## 2. Fill in OSS list
-1. Double-click the Self-Check created in the Self-Check List.
+1. Double-click the created Self-Check.
 2. Fill in the OSS information in the Self-Check Details tab.
     ![new](images/2_self_add.png)
     1. Click the + button at the top left of the OSS Table.